NileshBu/MLModelPredictionAPI/README.md

 # MLModelPredictionAPI

-URL Processor service is responsible for predicting the Sucess or Failure of the Cold Calling Campaign(For Car Insurance) using the trained Random Forest Machine Learning Model with accuracy around 84%.
+ML Model Prediction service is responsible for predicting the Sucess or Failure of the Cold Calling Campaign(For Car Insurance) using the trained Random Forest Machine Learning Model with accuracy around 84%.

 Use Swagger or Postman to make REST calls e.g. http://localhost:8080/api/'specific endpoint'